Broadway–Lafayette Street/Bleecker Street station: Design

+When the station opened, the walls adjacent to the tracks had white tiles with a blue tile band.
+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the next station to the north, West Fourth Street–Washington Square, is an express station, the adjacent stations to the north and south both used different tile colors.

-Both outer track walls have been renovated with a blue trim line on a black border and small "BROADWAY" tile captions beneath in white lettering on a black background, most mimicking the original IND tile captions but with some in arial font.
+Both outer track walls have been renovated with a blue trim line on a black border and small "BROADWAY" tile captions beneath in white lettering on a black background.
 Blue I-beam columns run along either side of both platforms at regular intervals with alternating ones having the standard black station name plate and white lettering.

 Track layout

 West (railroad north) of this station, there are crossovers between the two northbound tracks and a single one between the express tracks.
 The line turns north along Sixth Avenue and goes through a complex set of switches and crossovers with the IND Eighth Avenue Line before arriving at West Fourth Street–Washington Square.

-East (railroad south) of this station, there used to be a crossover between the two southbound tracks before they were reconfigured in 1967 by the Chrystie Street Connection.
-B and D trains turn south down Chrystie Street with a stop at Grand Street before crossing the Manhattan Bridge into Brooklyn.
+East (railroad south) of this station, there used to be a storage track between the two northbound tracks as well as a diamond crossover between the two southbound tracks prior to the construction of the Chrystie Street Connection; the two express tracks continued to Second Avenue and ended at bumper blocks east of that station.
+In 1957, construction of the Chrystie Street connection began; the storage track became the new northbound track for present-day M trains from Essex Street, the diamond crossover between the southbound tracks were removed, and the express tracks were diverted to Grand Street.
+A new southbound connection was established for present-day M trains to Essex Street.
+The Chrystie Street connection with the new track configurations opened in November 1967.
+Presently, B and D trains turn south down Chrystie Street with a stop at Grand Street before crossing the Manhattan Bridge into Brooklyn.
 F trains continue directly east with a stop at Second Avenue, turn south on Essex Street with two more stops at Delancey Street and East Broadway, before passing under the East River through the Rutgers Street Tunnel into Brooklyn.
 M trains use a connection that leads to Essex Street on the BMT Nassau Street Line before crossing the Williamsburg Bridge into Brooklyn.